-- If you enjoy basketball, go to games or even volunteer to take tickets. - If you like the state fair, enter something you grew in your garden, or an animal you raised, or a picture you made.
-Volunteer to watch over an area at the fair.
+- If you enjoy basketball, go to games or even volunteer to take tickets. - If you like the state fair, enter something you grew in your garden, or an animal you raised, or a nisture you made.
+Volunteer to watch ever

-• If you like to attend the holiday craft sales, consider making things to sell.
+- or a picture you made.
+Volunteer to watch over an area at the fair. - If you like to attend the holiday craft sales, consider making things to sell.